 For more information, see View and subscribe to listings.

 There is no additional cost for managing data exchanges or listings.
-Analytics Hub publishers are charged for data storage, whereas subscribers pay for queries that run against the shared data based on either on-demand or flat-rate pricing model.
+Analytics Hub publishers are charged for data storage, whereas subscribers pay for queries that run against the shared data based on either on-demand or capacity-based pricing model.
 For information about pricing, see BigQuery pricing.

 For information about Analytics Hub quotas, see Quotas and limits.

 VPC Service Controls